-Applicant's Facts and Findings: This application includes a Planned Unit Development (PUD) that proposes reduced lot dimensions and frontage.
+Applicant's Facts This application includes a Planned Unit Development (PUD) that proposes reduced lot dimensions, increased lot coverage, and reduced frontage requirements.
 Private streets are proposed to provide access to many of the lots in this development.
 Private streets are permitted as discussed previously in this narrative.
 The standards for a PUD are discussed previously in this narrative.